willGraham01/PiranhasHalfyord/plot/background.md

 ### Broken Jaws

-The Shattered Teeth are a criminal gang whose influence in Halfyord has taken a hit in the past year.
+The Piranhas are a criminal gang whose influence in Halfyord has taken a hit in the past year.
 Thanks largely to the coordinated efforts of Captain Shufharz and her garrison, many members have been arrested or forced into hiding.
 Their smuggling and bribery operations around the docks have essentially been stamped out, with the gang only able to perform to a fraction of their former capacity due to the loss of the corrupt officials shielding them and the presence of the garrison on the docks.
 Most of the population of Halfyord see the gang as a leech on society, and the captain's campaign against them has widespread support of the local populace.